flizhou/age_effects_on_COVID-19/doc/report.md

 Finally, check the Residuals vs. Leverage plot for influential points.
 Three point are labeled for high Cook’s distance values.

 The model violates most of the “LINE” conditions.
-I would next consider improving the model with data transformation and GLM (General Linear Model).
+I next considered improving the model with data transformation and GLM (General Linear Model).

 ## 2\.
 Data transformation and GLM

-I’ll find out the way to improve the model by trial and error.
-The process is omitted here.
-Note that the final model is the best model identified, not necessary the best model.
+I tried to improve the model by trial and error.
+Here is the final model I got.
+The final model was the best model identified, but not necessary the best model.

 ``` r
 model_2 <- df_sub %>%